yasas100/Science-Summer-Camps/Random-num-guess.md

 # Random Number Guessing Game
-The goal of this program is to select a random number and take in a user input, check if the two match and tell the user if they are right or wrong
+The goal of this program is get the computer to select a random number and take in a user input, check if the two numbers match and tell the user if they are right or wrong.
+## Sample input ##
+    >>Please guess a number between 1 and 20: 7
+    >>Good guess the computer also guessed 7!
-## Reference
+## Reference ##
 #### `print` ####
 You will use this command to display messages to the user. `print("Hello World")`
 #### `input` ####